pawurb/rails-brotli-cache/README.md

 )
 ```

 You should avoid using it with `ActiveSupport::Cache::MemoryStore`.
-This type of cache store does not serialize or compress objects but keeps them directly in the RAM of a Ruby process.
+This type of cache store does not serialize or compress objects but keeps them directly in the RAM.
 In this case, adding this gem would reduce RAM usage but add huge performance overhead.

 Gem appends `br-` to the cache key names to prevent conflicts with previously saved entries.
 You can disable this behavior by passing `{ prefix: nil }` during initialization: